input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-3.md

 2. Handle the Key Evolving Signature Scheme;
 3. Start the relay and the stake pool.

-As before, if you have any questions or encounter any problems, please feel free to use the dedicated Telegram channel.
-IOHK staff will be monitoring the channel, and other Pioneers may also be able to help you.
+As before, if you have any questions or encounter any problems, please feel free to use the dedicated Cardano Forum channel.
+IOHK staff will be monitoring the channel, and other pool operators may also be able to help you.

 Please report any bugs or issues through the relevant github repository.